kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 tklein

-The file 'cars_are_still_best' has that many lines:
+The file 'cars_are_still_best' has that many lines and its absolute path is:
 5 /home/tklein/script-execution/cars_are_still_best

 Fancy new Line, just sayin'